PortsMaster-MV/PortMaster-MV-New/ports/pokemmo/README.md

     -> You only need to manually install PortMaster via ssh
 ~~~

+### How do I enter the `security code` in PokeMMO?

+- Press: Select + Y to enable virtual keyboard.
+- Press: Select to toggle number/text
+- Dpad Up/Down to select value,  A to add, B to remove.
+- Start to disable virtual keyboard.

 ### What is `hack.jar`?

 `hack.jar` is a Java package that allows loading optimized shaders into memory for the following custom firmware (CFW).